Chenimal/carpool/readme.md

 #### 2.3 To find all sequences

 Given n orders, find all sequences of pickup&dropoff locations.
 Note for each order, the pickup location cannot after its dropoff location.
-Thus it has P2n,2n/(2^n) (markdwon syntax?) permutations.
+Thus it has **P<sub>2n</sub><sup>2n</sup>/(2<sup>n</sup>)** permutations.

 Code implementation: `app/bootstrap/functions.php:math_sequence`

 #### 2.4 To find best sequence

+First get all sub-sections' duration&distance (`app/Library/Strategy.php:subSectionDistances`).
+Then calculate all sequences' durations&distances and select least cost one(Consider restriction& criteria).

 ---